by John Ellis

 Throughout the evening, the audience responses were much deeper than momentary reflexes.
 The fear was real, and it carried forward.
 The need to continuously protect oneself from threats that were known to be “fake” existed because the stakes for the audience were high; the psychological protection afforded by “traditional” theatre forms had been stripped away.
 The world of imagination was allowed (and encouraged) to bleed into the world of reality.

-Back to aesthetic distance in theatre, though, and I’m going to stay out of the theoretical weeds as much as possible, the existence of aesthetic distance and its purpose is pretty much a given.
+I’m going to stay out of the theoretical weeds as much as possible, but the existence of aesthetic distance and its purpose is pretty much a given.
 In brief, the theory can be traced back to Lord Shaftesbury’s development of Aristotle’s brief discussion found in Nicomachian Ethics of disinterestedness in the arts.
 A lot of this is the foundation for the existence of “art for art’s sake,” but it also has deep implications for audience expectations.
 Carried forward by none other than Kant in Critique of Judgment, the noted philosopher argued that disinterestedness is important to truly enjoy art.
 Art devoid of utilitarian concerns allows us to have an aesthetic response to beauty that transcends the mundane.
 Nietzsche famously took Kant to task for it.

 Partly responding to the problems uncovered by Nietzsche’s criticisms of Kant, Edward Bullough penned his famous essay “Psychical Distance as a Factor in Art and an Aesthetic Principle” in 1912.
 In it, he wrote: